 My degree is in Information Technology and I resigned from my job at the Postal Service to become a work-at-home mom (WAHM) on February 27, 2009, having gone on maternity leave and never looked back.

-Her educational journey started when she was two months from 3 years old.
+My daughter’s educational journey started when she was two months from 3 years old.
 We enrolled her in a half-day preschool up the street from our home.
 Part way through her second year of preschool, we decided to pull her out simply because I felt that we needed to explore homeschooling and wanted to give it a go before she hit kindergarten.

 We homeschooled the remaining year of preschool, kindergarten, and first grade.
 In November 2015, Lil’ K started expressing a serious interest in attending school.
 We had attended a Halloween party with our playgroup friends, all of whom are schooled at various public and private institutions, and as they recounted their experiences, it piqued Lil’ K’s interest.
 Her desire to try school was so strong, that we inquired with the private Christian school at the church she attended AWANA and they happened to have ONE opening in her grade level.
-Because she is late born, they would not allow her to enter as a second grader.
+Because she is late-born, they would not allow her to enter as a second-grader.
 We made it clear to her that if she were to be enrolled in school, she would be repeating first grade.
 She agreed.
 We decided to leave the process in God’s hands.
 First of all, she had to pass the entrance exam.
 Then, came the family interview.
 Passing both of those, she was granted entrance into the school.
 She adapted well and made the Principal’s List with straight A’s for all three quarters that she was there.

 Having experienced both homeschool and a traditional classroom setting, Lil’ K was able to articulate her preferences for both.
 We discussed it as a family and decided that we would return to homeschooling starting fall 2016.
-She is excited to get back to homeschooling to work at her own pace and to tackle the memory work in Classical Conversations.

 In addition to being a homeschool mom, I am also a Realtor-Associate, helping clients, friends, and family find their dream home and assisting them through the real estate buying and/or selling process.
+I also work part-time from home supporting a locally-owned distribution company with their website, social media, software training, and hurting my brain with Excel formulas.

 Every day is an opportunity to learn something new — for all of us!
 I hope to share our journey through homeschooling, parenthood, and life in Hawaii.
 Enjoy and aloha!